Israel budget deficit dents Netanyahu's "Mr Economy" image

 It means the government had a 39 billion shekel ($10.5 billion) hole in its budget last year, despite spending cuts and tax rises, and will need to take more such measures in 2013.

-“Netanyahu’s government and its faulty and politicized priorities are leading Israel into bankruptcy,” said Tzipi Livni, a former foreign minister and head of the centrist Hatenuah party hoping to unseat him on January 22.
+“Netanyahu’s government and its faulty and politicised priorities are leading Israel into bankruptcy,” said Tzipi Livni, a former foreign minister and head of the centrist Hatenuah party hoping to unseat him on Jan.
+22.

 Shelly Yachimovich, who leads the left-leaning and social-minded Labour Party, said: “Tell me how much longer he can keep calling himself Mr Economy.”